 Ibti was born and raised in Sudan.
-She, her husband, Abdalla, resettled to Egypt in 1995, leaving their home country of Sudan.
+She and her husband, Abdalla, resettled to Egypt in 1995, leaving their home country of Sudan.
 In 1999, they moved to the United States, seeking political asylum.

 Ibti lives in Binghampton with her husband and three children.
 She is very active in her community.
 She is well known in the neighborhood and beyond as she served as the Chef at Caritas Village for 5 years.
 She is famous for her delicious soups!

 Indra, Chef, from Nepal

 Indra was born and raised in Nepal.
 Her parents are from Bhutan.
 She was resettled by Catholic Charities in Memphis in 2011, along with her family.

 Indra is part of a very colorful and lively Nepalese refugee community.
 Many Nepalese live in the same area of Memphis and they are known for their beautiful vegetable gardens.
 Her Mo Mo dumplings are famous across town!